GyameraYaw/Greeting-Cards/README.md

 ## Testing Screenshots

-Below are screenshots showing the final output of the Greeting Cards application, including the header and the three greeting cards displayed correctly:
+Below is a screenshot showing the final output of the Greeting Cards application, including the header and the three greeting cards displayed correctly:

 ![Screenshot 2024-11-25 at 12 40 37 PM](https://github.com/user-attachments/assets/3d5dc528-ca9b-46fb-95e0-81fe5675ad59)
 Example Output: All Three Cards and Header Displayed